Azure/blobporter/README.md

 - `-b` string
 `--block_size` string
 Desired size of each blob block.
-Can be specified an integer byte count or integer suffixed with B, KB, MB, or GB.
-Maximum of 4MB (default "4MB")
+Can be specified an integer byte count or integer suffixed with B, KB, MB, or GB (default "4MB").

 - `-c` string
 `--container_name` string